MicrosoftDocs/cpp-docs/docs/standard-library/stack-class.md

 ## <a name="push"></a>  stack::push

-Adds an element to the top end of the stack.
+Adds an element to the top of the stack.

 ```cpp
 void push(const Type& val);